americanexpress/unify-jdocs/readme.md

    * @param onlyDifferences specifies if only difference results are to be returned or all */
   List<DiffInfo> getDifferences(Document right, boolean onlyDifferences);

+  /**
+   * Compares two subdocuments and return the results in a list.
+The document on which the method is
+   * invoked is assumed to be the left document
+   *
+   * @param leftPath        the subdocument inside of the specified path
+   * @param right           the right document to compare
+   * @param rightPath       the subdocument inside of the specified path
+   * @param onlyDifferences specifies if only difference results are to be returned or all */ public List<DiffInfo> getDifferences(String leftPath, Document right, String rightPath, boolean onlyDifferences);

+  /**
+   * validates a document as per a model and throws an exception if not met
+   * All validation errors are collected and returned in the exception *
+   * @param type the type of the document
+   * @throws UnifyException exception containing the list of errors encountered */ public void validate(String type);

+  /**
+   * checks if the path passed is a leaf node or not
+   *
+   * @param path  the path
+   * @param vargs the values to replace the % characters in path
+   * @return true if the path is a leaf node in the document
+   * @throws UnifyException if the path is not found in the document */ public boolean isLeafNode(String path, String... vargs);

 }